 - Enter your password.
 This field hides what you're typing by showing your characters as black dots.
 If need be, click Show so you can see what you're typing—but we recommend you don't do this if you're in a public place.

 - If login approvals are required for your account and you're logging in on a new device or web browser, Populi will ask for a verification code.
-It will either be texted to your verified number OR generated by the authenticator app on your smartphone.
+It will be generated by the authenticator app on your smartphone.
 Enter the code to complete the login on the new device.

 - Click Log in or press Enter on your keyboard.